 Extra Mortgage Payment Calculator (Extra Principal)

-See how paying extra toward principal (monthly extra, one-time lump sum, or additional principal payments) can shorten your mortgage payoff timeline and reduce total interest.
+See how recurring monthly extra payments, one extra payment per year, or a one-time lump sum can shorten your mortgage payoff timeline and reduce total interest.
 Educational use only.
 Not financial advice.

 Inputs